Sweden Considers Lifting Nuclear Ban in Protected Archipelagos

 The proposal has now been sent out for review.
 The last day for responses is December 15, 2025.

-”Today's ban excludes locations that could be suitable without being able to make an assessment in the individual case.
+”Today's ban excludes places that could be suitable without being able to make an assessment in the individual case.
 The legislative amendment creates conditions for more actors who want to build and invest in nuclear technical facilities along the coast”, writes Pourmokhtari.

 It will thus also be opened up for nuclear power plants in Småland and Östergötland (from Simpevarp to Arkösund) and in Ångermanland (from Storfjärden to Skagsudde).